 Diversity of revenue sources and a dependable feed base are keys to a successful ranch operation, and the IX offers both.
 The 4,200± acres of dryland cropland provide income from the sale of an average range of 85,000 bushels of winter wheat annually along with the many benefits of aftermath grazing and straw production.
 Hay production generally exceeds the ranch’s current needs.
 The ranch typically plans to go into the winter with at least 5,000 tons of hay to cover both average feed requirements as well as a goal of 1,200 tons excess for reserves.
 The 10-year average annual hay carryover is 1,444 tons.
 With the pivot sprinklers generally producing over four tons to the acre on good alfalfa stands, other fields produce more or less depending on the year and upon the chosen method of harvest.
 The ranch has produced over 8,000 tons of hay in a particularly good moisture year, and averages over 6,000 tons.
 This has allowed in recent years for hay sales of 600 to 1,200 tons.
 Hay is produced at locations from one end of the ranch to the other allowing livestock to stay well dispersed on the ranch.

 Some cattle operations ranch with money.
 The IX ranches for money.
-The 2014 net income, calculated on the basis of EBITDA exceeded $2.7M.
+Through 2016, the adjusted 5-year average net income, calculated on the basis of EBITDA, was $1.8M.
 As stated by the ranch’s president, accomplishing this significant feat came from keeping priorities straight: care first for the land, next the cattle and third the employees.